-If you need to pick your camper up early, you must notify the office in writing via note or email at least a day in advance.
+If you need to pick your camper up early, you must notify the office in writing via note or email (cbrinker@highmeadows.org) at least a day in advance.
 Due to the nature of the program, it is extremely difficult to get a camper ready to go without this advance notification.
+Because of the size of our campus, it may take up to 30 minutes to find and bring a camper to the Camp Office.
 Early departures will be met at the Camp Office on the half hour, where you will be asked to sign out your camper.
 To avoid congestion and disruption of programming, we do not allow any camper to be picked up between 3:31 and 4:00.